-PACS numbers: 03.75.-b, 32.80.Pj, 42.50.Vk
+PACS number(s): 03.75.-b, 32.80.Pj, 42.50.Vk

-Advances in optical manipulation of neutral atoms have brought new developments in atom lithography, the process of creating an arbitrary pattern on a solid surface.
-Nanometer scale patterns were produced using a standing wave of light placed in the proximity of the surface [1, 2, 3].
-More recently, an arbitrary pattern was drawn from distance holographically[4], using quantum reflection from a surface microstructure.
-Previously, the creation of arbitrary patterns was achieved with thin-film transparent holograms [5, 6, 7, 8].
+Advances in optical manipulation of neutral atoms have brought developments in atom lithography, the process of creating an arbitrary pattern on a solid surface.
+Nanometer scale patterns were produced using a standing wave of light placed in the proximity of the surface [1-3].
+More recently, an arbitrary pattern was drawn from a distance holographically [4], using quantum reflection from a surface microstructure.
+Previously, the creation of arbitrary patterns was achieved with thin-film transparent holograms [5-8].

-A different approach to creating arbitrary patterns is to scan an atomic beam combined with an atomic focusing lens, which can be realized using electro-static [9], magnetic [10] or microwave fields [11], or a thin-film Fresnel-zone plate [12].
-The intensity pattern can then be written on a surface in analogy to electron beam lithography.
+A different approach to creating arbitrary patterns is to scan an atomic beam combined with an atomic focusing lens, which can be realized using electrostatic [9], magnetic [10], or microwave fields [11], or a thin-film Fresnel-zone plate [12].
+The intensity pattern can then be written on a surface, in analogy to electron beam lithography.

-We report in this letter on the experimental realization of an atomic wave scanner, that makes it possible to control the position of an atomic beam by an electronic signal.
+We report in this article on the experimental realization of an atomic-wave scanner, which makes it possible to control the position of an atomic beam by an electronic signal.
 We diffracted a metastable atomic beam at grazing incidence from a glass surface by using a time-modulated evanescent wave.
-Our technique was the spatial version of the work by Steane et al. [13], Szriftgiser et al. [14], in which they generated frequency sidebands of $n \times hf$ with a sinusoidally modulated evanescent light of frequency fin a perpendicular reflected atomic beam.
+Our technique was the spatial version of the work by Steane et al. [13] and by Szriftgiser et al. [14], in which they generated frequency sidebands of nhf with a sinusoidally modulated evanescent light of frequency f in a perpendicularly reflected atomic beam.
 Diffraction of matter waves from vibrating mirrors has also been performed with neutrons [15].

-Diffraction of an atomic beam has been proposed and demonstrated by using a free standing optical wave [16, 17], a standing evanescent wave [18, 19, 20] and an evanescent wave on a periodically structured glass surface [21].
-To change the angle of the diffracted atoms in this scheme, one has to rotate mechanically the prism or mirror.
-It is also often difficult to obtain a single diffracted wave with high efficiency.
-In the present scheme, the angle is varied electronically by changing the modulation frequency.
-Furthermore, the diffracted atoms can be concentrated into a single order by properly tailoring the modulation waveform.
+Diffraction of an atomic beam has been proposed and demonstrated by using a free standing optical wave [16], a standing evanescent wave [17-19], and an evanescent wave on a periodically structured glass surface [20].
+To change the angle of the diffracted atoms in this scheme, one has to rotate the prism or mirror mechanically.
+If a time modulation is added to the interaction potential, the angle can be varied electronically by changing the modulation frequency.
+This technique has been used in the standing optical wave case [21-23].
+Furthermore, the diffracted atoms can be concentrated into a single order by properly tailoring the modulation wave form.

 Due to the averaging of the periodic light potential modulation along the trajectory of the atom, it is difficult to obtain efficient diffraction into nonzero orders, if the atom does not pass through the interaction region within a period of modulation 1/f.
-Since the thickness of the evanescent field is in the order of the optical wavelength, this condition can be easily satisfied, and we obtained the diffraction into a single order with an efficiency of more than 50%.
+Since the thickness of the evanescent field is on the order of the optical wavelength, this condition can be easily satisfied, and we obtained diffraction into a single order with an efficiency of more than 50%.

-Modulation of the potentials in time leads to the absorption of energy quanta, which in analogy has been called "diffraction in time".
-In our configuration, the absorbtion of energy quanta perpendicular to the surface leads to a splitting of the atomic beam into diffraction orders, that are separated in space.
+Modulation of the potentials in time leads to the absorption of energy quanta, which by analogy has been called "diffraction in time."
+In our configuration, the absorption of energy quanta perpendicular to the surface leads to a splitting of the atomic beam into diffraction orders, that are separated in space.
 Since there is no gradient parallel to the mirror plane, the momentum parallel to the surface does not change.
 The diffraction angles are then readily calculated:

-$$\Theta{o,n} = \sqrt{\Theta_i^2 + n \frac{hf}{mv^2/2}} \qquad n = 0, \pm 1, \pm 2, \dots \quad (1)$$
+$$\Theta{o,n} = \sqrt{\Theta_i^2 + n \frac{hf}{mv^2/2}}, \quad n = 0, \pm 1, \pm 2, \dots \quad (1)$$

-Here $\Theta_i$ and $\Theta{o,n}$ denote the angles of incidence and diffraction of order n, respectively, f is the modulation frequency, v the incident velocity and m the atomic mass.
+Here $\Theta_i$ and $\Theta{o,n}$ denote the angles of incidence and diffraction of order n, respectively, f is the modulation frequency, v is the incident velocity, and m is the atomic mass.